-After this there was a stand up comedy act that was a pathetic show.
-Well I can’t be any modest than that.
-The comedian needs to know simply by sexualising anything and everything can’t give him success even though sex sells everywhere.
+After this, there was a stand-up comedy act that was a pathetic show.
+Well, I can’t be any modest than that.
+The comedian needs to know simply by sexualizing anything and everything can’t give him success even though sex sells everywhere.

-I could not attend this session till the end as I had to catch my flight back to Bangalore.
+I could not attend this session until the end as I had to catch my flight back to Bangalore.
 Overall I felt that in-spite of some glitches the conference was a great success.
-It was even worth travelling to Mumbai to attend the same.
+It was even worth traveling to Mumbai to attend the same.

 For a similar event next time, I would like to see the following included in such an event –